sPHENIX-Collaboration/analysis/TreeMaker/README.md

-# This is TreeMaker (needs a new name), an sPHENIX analysis module that copies cluster and jet objects
+# This is TreeMaker (needs a new name), an sPHENIX analysis module
-and makes new ones for the purpose of eventually applying different energy scales based on constituents
+# It copies cluster and jet objects and makes new ones for the purpose of eventually applying different energy scales based on constituents

 ## These are the main analysis files